ST Edge AI Core - Command-line Interface

 -d/--desc

-Describes the protocol and associated parameters to communicate
+Describes the protocol and associated parameters required to

-Describes the COM port which is used to communicate with a target board (see “Serial COM port configuration” section) - Optional
+is to specify the COM port used to communicate with a board (see “Serial COM port configuration”

 --full